sebastipa/TOSCA/docs/sphinx/source/01_user_guide/input_files/ablProperties.rst

                                                     or controller type ``geostrophic``.
 The latter tries to attain a velocity ``uGeoMag`` at ``hGeo`` (which should be above the boundary layer).
 The wind field is then rotated such that the flow is aligned with the x-axis at ``hRef``.
-                                                    Note that, at every restart, the initial geostrophic wind angle w.r.t. the x-axis
+                                                    **Note that, at every restart, the initial geostrophic wind angle w.r.t. the x-axis
                                                     ``alphaGeo`` should be provided (the user can take this info in the last iteration
-                                                    of the previous run, printed on the log file).
+                                                    of the previous run, printed on the log file)**.
+The *pressure* type controller is the preferred one and the most tested.
                                                     TOSCA also features profile
                                                     assimilation techniques, used to drive the flow following observation profiles.
                                                     These can be set with controller type *directProfileAssimilation* or *indirectProfileAssimilation*, and require the observed time series inside